johannal/SolarSystem/CustomInstrumentsDemo.md

 ## Part 1 — os_log/os_signpost

-Xcode and Instruments have some great new features that make it easier than ever to understand how your app is performing.
+Some great new features this year for understanding your apps performance.
 Let me show you.

-I've recently noticed some pretty serious stutters in my Solar System exploration app when it first launches and is udpating the planet data.
+I've recently noticed some pretty serious stutters in my Solar System exploration app when it first launches.
+Looks like it's stuttering when fetching data.
+Let me press Command-R to request data again.
+Yeah, definitley looks related to updating the planet data.

-  *Show stuttering app*

-Let's figure out whats going on.
-I want to use the new os_signpost API to surface some time intervals in my code.
-I'll start in my class here that handles networking and JSON parsing.

-First off, I want to measure how long the JSON parsing is taking, so I'll drop the first signpost right before I start parsing:

-  *Add os_signpost_interval_begin call*
+I'm going to add some logging and signposts to figure out whats going on.

+This is the file that requests and parses the data.
+I'm going to create an OSLog handle that uses the new .pointsOfInterest category.
+Everything I log with this will automatically show up in Instruments.

+  *insert snippet 1 -- OSLog handle creation*

+I'll add an os_log here when I'm about to go off and do a network request.

+  *insert snippet 2 -- os_log, about to do network request*

+I'll add a signpost down here, after I've gotten data back, and am just about to parse it.

+  *insert snippet 3 -- os_signpost, begin*

-And I'll drop the second signpost after I'm done parsing.
+And I'll drop another signpost after I've finished parsing the data.

-  *Add os_signpost_interval_end call*

-I'm using a log handle, defined up here, that's configured to use the new .pointsOfInterest category.
-This is a special new cateogry that Instruments is always watching.
+  *insert snippet 4 -- os_signpost, end*

 Lets run this under Instruments and see what kind of data we get.
 I'll go to Product > Profile, which will launch Instruments.